GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/basic_starter_tutorial/06_oceanic_plate_temperature.md

 :alt: Basic Starter Tutorial section 6.
 :align: center

 Basic Starter Tutorial section 6.
 The top part of the figure shows any place where the composition is not zero as seen sligthly from above.
 Currently is only shows composition 0 as green and is now limited to 100km depth.
-The botttom part shows the temperature as seen sligthly from below where only temperatures between 300K and 1600K are shown.
+The bottom part shows the temperature as seen slightly from below where only temperatures between 300K and 1600K are shown.
 This allows to better view the ridge.
 ```